digital-botanical-gardens-initiative/dendron-dbgi/vault/root.md

 ## Extraction methods

 For instance, the extraction method is not fixed.
 We will try some and determine the chosen one later as explained above.
 The idea is at least to try one with liquid nitrogen to obtain the maximum of chemicals and another one with dryed plants to have a facilitated method to collect the plants wolrdwide without the problem of bringing liquid nitrogen in remote areas.
-The first one with liquid nitrogen seems to be better to capt the chemicals before their degradation (oxydation for example) or disappearence (volatiles) and provide the best quality chemicals detection (De Vos et al., 2007).
+The first one with liquid nitrogen seems to be better to capt the chemicals before their degradation (oxydation for example) or disappearence (volatiles) and provide the best quality chemicals detection [[biblio.untargeted-large-scale-plant-metabolomics-using-liquid-chromatography-coupled-to-mass-spectrometry.md.]]
 But for many applications, it is impossible to use liquid nitrogen in the field, in the industry or to conserve these compounds until they get used by privates.
 That is why a method with dryed plants would be more convenient for the acquisition and the further potential utilisation in the industry or in the private context, thus these volatiles or unstable compounds are not so important to find.

 ### Liquid nitrogen extraction

 The acidified aqueous methanol with 75% methanol and 0.1% formic acid seems to be the most efficient solvent for extraction of a large range of compounds, especially for secondary metabolites.
 The plant is directly frozen by liquid nitrogen, some solvant is added to obrain a rotio solvent/sample of 3 and the solution is sonicated 15 minutes.
-The column used for the liquid chromatography is a C<sub>18</sub> (De Vos et al., 2007).
+The column used for the liquid chromatography is a C<sub>18</sub> [[biblio.untargeted-large-scale-plant-metabolomics-using-liquid-chromatography-coupled-to-mass-spectrometry.md]].

 And we have this work which is of interest [[biblio.fosteropenscienceframework2017-zotero]]
 ### Dryed plants extraction